DJBuildIt/Cursor-Claude-Think-MCP/CONTRIBUTING.md

-# Contributing to Claude Think MCP
+# Contributing to Cursor & Claude Think MCP

-Thank you for considering contributing to the Claude Think MCP Tool!
+Thank you for considering contributing to the Cursor & Claude Think MCP Tool!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct